Cordyceps research

 A particular study examined the effect of Cordycepin on liver cells.

-With regard to the inhibition and resolution of liver fibrosis, the researchers have concluded that these effects may contribute significantly to its therapeutic mechanisms.
+Concerning the inhibition and resolution of liver fibrosis, the researchers have concluded that these effects may contribute significantly to its therapeutic mechanisms.

-CLICK HERE TO VIEW CORDYCEPS PRODUCTS
+CLICK HERE TO VIEW THE DEALS AT MEDIMUSH

 1. Wong, Y. Y., & Duffin, R. (2009).
 Cordycepin Inhibits Protein Synthesis and Cell Adhesion through Effects on Signal Transduction.
 Journal of Biological Chemistry, 285(4), 2610-2621.